AppMetrics/AppMetrics/README.md

 For metric reporting capabilities see the [reporting repo](https://github.com/alhardy/AppMetrics.Reporters).

+`App.Metrics` includes an Exponentially Forward Decaying, Sliding Window and Algorithm R reservoir implementations, for additional reservoir sampling see the [reservoir repo](https://github.com/alhardy/AppMetrics.Reservoirs).
+For more details on reservoir sampling see the [docs](https://alhardy.github.io/app-metrics-docs/getting-started/sampling/index.html).

 App Metrics also provides a health checking system allowing you to monitor the health of your application through user defined checks.

 - [Getting Started](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html)